MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

 In the simplest case enums can be used similar as in Objective-C. However, there are two interesting details about the Swift enum.

-The first, is how the enum values are namespaced.
+The first is how the enum values are namespaced.
 We can name the value `Regular` instead of `UserTypeRegular`.
 Swift automatically namespaces the member values with the name of the enum (`UserType.Regular`) while enum values in Objective-C exist in the global namespace (`UserTypeRegular`).
 This namespacing also allows the following short-form:

     user.type = .Admin